GeoBosh/Rdpack/README.md

         #' @importFrom Rdpack reprompt

-    1. Create file REFERENCES.bib in  subdirectory inst/ of your package and put the bibtex references in it.
+    iii.
+Create file REFERENCES.bib in  subdirectory inst/ of your package and put the bibtex references in it.

     ---